Inside the Crypto World's Biggest Scandals - Coindoo

 The NiceHash Hack

-NiceHash is a marketplace where users could sell and buy hash power for mining and get paid in Bitcoins.
+NiceHash is a marketplace where users can sell and buy hash power for mining and get paid in Bitcoins.

 The Slovenia-based crypto-mining pool was hit in 2017 by a hack that locked users out of their accounts.
-Over 4 million Bitcoins were lost in the attack, making it one of the largest Bitcoin heists in of that year.
-It was later reported that NiceHash succeeded in returning 60 percent of roughly 4,700 Bitcoins (BTC) stolen in the attack.
+Over 4 million Bitcoins were lost in the attack, making it one of the largest Bitcoin heists of that year.
+It was later reported that NiceHash returned 60 percent of the roughly 4,700 Bitcoins (BTC) stolen in the attack.

-The crypto space has obviously had more events like these, but we just mentioned the ones that received the most attention due to their impact.
+While the cryptocurrency space has witnessed numerous events like the ones mentioned above, we have highlighted the ones that garnered significant attention due to their profound impact.

 * The information in this article and the links provided are for general information purposes only and should not constitute any financial or investment advice.
 We advise you to do your own research or consult a professional before making financial decisions.
 Please acknowledge that we are not responsible for any loss caused by any information present on this website.